solalem/kush/content/products/solo.md

 {{< /features-section >}}

 {{< testimonials
-    title="Trusted by Modern Web Teams"
+    title="Trusted by Multiple Teams"
-    description="See how teams are building better websites with our theme." animate="true"
+    description="See how teams are building better with Solo" animate="false"
     background-color="#f1f5f9"
 >}}